Network Rail are currently undertaking work to replace the footbridge attached to Scarborough (rail) Bridge on behalf of the council.

 We believe the new traffic-free bridge will become a new popular route into the city centre for many of York's visitors, regular commuters and local residents.

 Funding the Scarborough Bridge upgrade

-The estimated cost of the proposed new bridge is £4million.
+The final cost of the bridge is expected to be around £4.4million.

 This is being funded by a number of sources: